Saguaro National Park East vs West: Which Side is Better?

 Sendero Esperanza

-As the more popular of the two sections, parking lots can fill up on weekends, so prepare for an early start.
-For more ideas, check out our Saguaro Hikes article.
+As West Saguaro is the more popular district, parking lots can fill quickly on weekends — plan for an early start.
+For more trail ideas, check out our Saguaro Hikes article.

 East Side of Saguaro